koknese/grok/README.md

 # Privacy policy
 By adding Grok to your server, the following data may be collected:
 - name of the server
-- contents of messages sent to Grok
+- contents and authors of messages sent to Grok

 Data will be used only for interest purposes and ideas for new responses.